ASCOMInitiative/AlpycaDevice/README.md

 ## Status of this project

-This is intended to be the last experimental release. **Templates for all ASCOM device types are included**.
-While preserving simplicity as much as possible, version 0.3.0 can easily be configured for multiple ASCOM device types and multiple instances of a given ASCOM device type within the Alpaca device/server.
+One more experimental release.
+A few problems were detected after 0.3.
+CHANGES **Templates for all ASCOM device types are included**.
+While preserving simplicity as much as possible, version 0.4.0 can easily be configured for multiple ASCOM device types and multiple instances of a given ASCOM device type within the Alpaca device/server.
 The sample Rotator simulator passes [Conform Universal](https://github.com/ASCOMInitiative/ConformU#conform-universal) for Rotator device, as well as [Conform Universal](https://github.com/ASCOMInitiative/ConformU#conform-universal) Alpaca Protocol tests.
+The 0.4.0 Conform logs are part of the repository.

 ## Potential Applications